basho/basho_docs/content/riak/ts/1.3.1/developing/golang.md

 You can develop applications and tools using Riak TS with the Riak Go client.
 This document covers the Go API for Riak TS.

+You will need to use [version 1.7.0 or later](https://github.com/basho/riak-go-client/releases/latest) of the Go client to use the TimeSeries API.

 ## Overview

-TS support within the Go client is implemented through the following 4 command builders, each with a factory:
+TS support within the Go client is implemented through the following 5 command builders, each with a factory:

 * TsStoreRowsCommandBuilder which is assembled via NewTsStoreRowsCommandBuilder
 * TsFetchRowCommandBuilder which is assembled via NewTsFetchRowCommandBuilder